-After the unit has been wired and checked to insure that all components in the system (disconnect device, magnetic starters, pilot devices and motors) are properly connected, check motor rotation as follows:
+After the unit has been wired and checked to ensure that all components in the system (disconnect device, magnetic starters, pilot devices and motors) are properly connected, check motor rotation as follows:

-- For 3 phase units only-momentarily energize the motors to ensure that the rotation is correct as indicated by the arrow cast into the pump volute.
-If rotation is incorrect, interchange two wires at the motor starter terminals T1 and T2. - IMPORTANT: The pumps must not be operated while dry.
-Use extreme caution that motors are energized only momentarily to determine proper rotation.
+Make sure coupling is disconnected, then momentarily energize the motors to insure that rotation is correct as indicated by the arrow cast into the pump casing.
+If rotation is incorrect, interchange two wires at the motor starter terminals T1 and T2.